timmychan97/Tutorials/How to/unlock xiaomi redmi k20 pro/UnlockXiaomi_Redmi_k20pro.md

 10. Swipe the "Swipe to allow Modifications"

-11. Copy the OrangeFox zip you downloaded (not extracted) into the phone internal memory
+11. Copy the OrangeFox zip you downloaded (not extracted) into the phone internal storage.

   ![alt text](orangefox_3.png)

 12. Wait or change tabs and back to File tab, click on the zip file you moved into the phone.